RachWalm/spelling-game/README.md

 As my mentor said that it would be better practise for HTML to contain HTML only and the javascript to be in script.js I moved this functionality to the javascript, although I couldn't find an example on the internet of the syntax so had to experiment.
 Eventually, I found an example taking *onkeyup* and *onkeydown* out of html into Javascript from slack entry on 31st July 2021 AnthonyK in the project-milestone-2 under code institute.

-This lead to the addition of the code:
+This led to the addition of the code:

 ```JS
 document.onkeydown = function (e) {